Skip to main content

 That said, we recognize clinicians do not want to retype the same background information every time they start a new session.
 To solve that without compromising privacy, BastionGPT offers a saved prompt feature.
 You can store reusable instructions, templates, formatting preferences, specialty-specific guidance, or standing context relevant to particular workflows, and drop them into any new chat with a click.
 Think of it as a personal library of building blocks for your AI medical scribe or therapy notes assistant, fully under your control and free of patient identifiers.

 This approach gives you the efficiency benefits of continuity without the compliance exposure of persistent memory.
 A psychiatrist can keep a saved prompt for structuring mental health progress notes.
 An IT administrator can standardize prompts across a clinical team.
-An educator can store teaching frameworks for case discussions.
+A clinical supervisor can store teaching frameworks for case discussions.
 In each scenario, the user decides exactly what information enters a conversation, and nothing carries over implicitly from prior sessions.

 If and when memory technology matures to the point where sensitive information can be filtered with complete certainty, we will revisit the feature.
 Until then, session isolation combined with saved prompts reflects what a HIPAA compliant AI platform should look like: powerful enough to accelerate clinical work, disciplined enough to keep every patient's information exactly where it belongs.